 About

-I am deeply passionate about science communication and outreach and I have been involved in several outreach projects, written articles, and have done several radio interviews for BBC Radio Cymru.
+As a fluent Welsh speaker, I am very passionate about promoting the Welsh language.
+I am also deeply passionate about science communication and outreach, particularly through the medium of Welsh, and I have been involved in several outreach projects, written articles, and have done several radio interviews.
 My goal is to become a physics lecturer and so teaching is something I thoroughly enjoy doing.
-I have been a postgraduate demonstrator for the PH15720 Laboratory Techniques for Experimental Physics, PH05720 Introduction to Laboratory Physics, and PH10020 Dynamics, Waves and Heat modules during my PhD.
-I am also an Associate Fellow of the Higher Education Academy.
+Throughout my postgraduate studies, I was a postgraduate demonstrator for several modules, namely for the PH15720 Laboratory Techniques for Experimental Physics, PH05720 Introduction to Laboratory Physics, and PH10020 Dynamics, Waves and Heat undergraduate modules.
+I am also an Associate Fellow of the Higher Education Academy upon successfully completing the Teaching for Postgraduates at Aberystwyth University (TPAU) programme.